mozilla/release-services/src/releng_docs/quickstart.rst

 In above command we also listed all remote branches.
 To describe what each branch is for:

-- ``master``: A main development branch.
+- ``master``: The main development branch.
-- ``staging``: A staging (eg. before production) branch, where all services are automatically deployed and are accessible under
+- ``staging``: The staging (eg. before production) branch, where all services are automatically deployed and are accessible under
-  <service>.staging.mozilla-releng.org
+  <service>.staging.mozilla-releng.net
-- ``production``: A production branch, where all services are also automatically deployed and are accessible under <service>.mozilla-releng.org.
+- ``production``: The production branch, where all services are also automatically deployed and are accessible under <service>.mozilla-releng.net.

 For more details of deployments, please look at specific service documentation (eg: documentation for :ref:`Clobberer service <service-clobberer>`).

-When submitting a **pull request** a build job for each service is being ran to ensure that all tests accross services are passing before you consider merging it.
+When submitting a **pull request** a build job for each service is being ran to ensure that all tests across services are passing before you consider merging it.